devangerine/TypesOfFunctionsERC20/README.md

 This program is a contract written in Solidity, an object-oriented programming language typically used for developing smart contracts on various blockchain platforms such as ethereum.
 This contract simulates some possible transactions within an ERC20 token upon creation.

-This contract has a modifier called onlyOwner which only allows the owner to access the mint function.
+This contract has a modifier called onlyOwner which only allows the contract owner to access the mint function.
 The rest of the functions are accessible by any user.
 The contract has the following functions:
 * approve - takes the address of the of a spender as well as an amount of type uint which will serve as an allowance of the spender which will be deducted from the owner's(function caller's) balance as arguments.
+* allowance - takes the allowance provider's address and the address of the spender as arguments to return the allowance amount that can be spent by the spender.
 * transferFrom - takes a from-address, a to-address, and an amount that will be transfered to the to-address as arguments.
 This can only work if the person who owns the from-address or a spender that was give an allowance to spend in their stead uses this function call.
-* getDebtorBalance - returns the balance of the debtor associated the user-inputted _debtorId of type unsigned integer.

 * debtorCooldownStatus - returns the cooldown of the debtor associated the user-inputted _debtorId of type unsigned integer.
 * resetCooldown - sets the debtorOnCooldown status of the debtor associated with the user-inputted debtorId of type unsigned integer back to false thus allowing that debtor to take another loan.
 * triggerAssert - increments the transactionFee state variable to trigger the assert statement that assumes it never changes to demonstrate the function of assert.